Mariners avoid arbitration with RF Mitch Haniger for 2022 - NewsBreak

 Mariners avoid arbitration with RF Mitch Haniger for 2022

 PEORIA, Ariz.
-(AP) — The Seattle Mariners avoided arbitration with right fielder Mitch Haniger, agreeing to terms on a $7.75 million contract for the 2022 season on Sunday.
+(AP) — The Seattle Mariners avoided arbitration with right fielder Mitch Haniger, agreeing to terms on a contract for the 2022 season on Sunday.

 Haniger is coming off arguably the best season of his career with a career-high 39 home runs and 100 RBIs.
 The 31-year-old was an All-Star in 2018 before injuries derailed the 2019 and 2020 seasons.